 For more information, see Configure AI features for your organization

-Select data sources to make available to Ask Sigma
+Select data sources to make available to Sigma Assistant

-For example, if we want Ask Sigma to have access to the Sigma Sample Database > RETAIL > PLUGS_ELECTRONICS_HANDS_ON_LAB_DATA just search for it, select the source, and click Sync:
+For example, if we want Sigma Assistant to have access to the Sigma Sample Database > RETAIL > PLUGS_ELECTRONICS_HANDS_ON_LAB_DATA click Add source and add it from under the Connections option:

 Footer

-At this point, we follow the Ask workflow rather than the typical Sigma Create New Workbook process.
+At this point, we follow the Assistant workflow rather than the typical Sigma Create New Workbook process.

 Footer

-Now that we have a question, we can see the results on the Ask Sigma usage page.
+Now that we have a question, we can see the results on the Sigma Assistant usage page.

 While we currently have only one record, we can see that Sigma provides a wealth of useful information about questions users are asking, who is asking them (Users), which sources are most used, and overall performance: